laurinpaech/segme-net/README.md

 ## Getting started

-Use python 3.6 and run the follwoing command:
+Use python 3.6 and run the following command:
 ```
 pip install -r requirements.txt
 ```